 A stationary flotation area which has been provided by the Organizing Authority located near to the racing area.

 What must private coaches provide to get on the water credentials?

-At National Championships, coaches shall provide proof of current First Aid, CPR and US Sailing Smallboat Level 3 coaching certification or its equivalent from another NGB.
+At National Championships, coaches shall provide proof of current First Aid, CPR and US Sailing Smallboat Level 1 instructor certification or its equivalent from another NGB.
 Coaches must also provide evidence of successful completion of USOC’s Safe Sport program.
 At the Area Junior Championships (area qualifiers for the Junior National Championships), coaches shall provide proof of current First Aid, CPR and US Sailing Smallboat Level 1 instructor certification or its equivalent from another NGB.